gronlund/au_ml18/week1/README.md

 Start with the theoretical exercise:
 [Math Quiz in Python](theory_mathquiz.ipynb)

-The coding exercise is not easy but give it a try anyways.
+The coding exercise is not easy but give it a try anyways [Coding Exercise](description_text_classification.ipynb)